Patients who wish to do so can participate in a clinical study. Here is a list of the current studies :

 - QUASAR (Janssen-Cilg): A multicentric, randomised, double-blind, placebo-controlled phase IIb/III study with parallel groups to evaluate the efficacy and safety of Guselkumab in participants with moderate-to-severe active ulcerative colitis.

-Endoscopic treatments (more formation with Prof Dr P Dewint)
+Endoscopic treatments (more information with Prof. Dr. P Dewint)

 - BOTOMY study: Endoscopic treatment in therapy refractory gastroparesis.

-- PURASTAT duodenum (UZ Leuven): Study to evaluate effectiveness of PuraState in the prevention of delayed bleeding after EMR of non-ampulary duodenal lesions.
+- PURASTAT duodenum (Leuven University Hospital): Study to evaluate the effectiveness of PuraStat® in the prevention of delayed bleeding after EMR of non-ampulary duodenal lesions.

 Scientific research is indispensable for the advancement of science.
 By participating in clinical studies, we are able to expand current treatment options and provided patients with access to the very latest treatments.

 Non-alcoholic steatohepatitis (NASH) (more information with Prof Dr. C Van Steenkiste)